Sunday, April 19, 2026

 Mention is made of Kunlun Mountain and Xi Wang Mu, Queen Mother of the Western Paradise.

-The role of archetypes are explored.
+The role of archetypes are explored, referencing Carl Jung.
 And healing modalities including acupoints and essential oils are discussed.

 Dechar, Lori Eve and Fox, Benjamin.
 The Alchemy of Inner Work: A Guide for Turning Illness & Suffering into True Health & Well Being, Weiser Books, 2021.